Jakedavies/portfolio/CV.md

 Here are some notable courses I have taken

 * Artificial Intelligence - Covered basics of artificial intelligence technique such as machine learning
 * Database Systems - In depth analysis of different database systems and how queries are processed.
-Both SQL and noSQL systems were covered.
+Both SQL and noSQL systems were covered
-* Parallel Computing - How to write programs that can make heavy use parallel systems such as CUDA.
+* Parallel Computing - How to write programs that can make heavy use parallel systems such as CUDA
-* Web Programming - Web programming technique using PHP, MYSQL, Javascript, HTML.
+* Web Programming - Web programming technique using PHP, MYSQL, Javascript, HTML
 * Human Computer Interaction - Interfacing between computers and users to maximize usability and user experience
 * Capstone Project - Building an end to end system that has an integrated web editor for the screenwriting language "Fountain" and converts this to a proprietary JSON format to create unity games using Motive.io
-* Network Analysis - Analysis of large graphs and how to gain insights from data using graph theory.
+* Network Analysis - Analysis of large graphs and how to gain insights from data using graph theory
-* Educational Game Development - Building educational games with a focus on educational techniques.
+* Educational Game Development - Building educational games with a focus on educational techniques

 I have also taken some online courses in my own time through Coursera and EdX